UK

 Practical move

-- Death certificate (or interim / certificate of cause of death if applicable)
+- Death certificate (or interim paperwork if applicable)

-- Your National Insurance number and the deceased’s National Insurance number
+- Your NI number and the deceased’s NI number

-- Children’s details (birth certificates, Child Benefit reference if you have it)
+- Children’s details (and any Child Benefit reference if available)

 - Bank account details for payments